 Fuelled by some of the dirtiest rock riffs to date, and backed by five superbly talented blokes that know how to shake your world, the Foo Fighters stand as one of the most legendary rock post-grunge bands of all time.
 They really were born to do it – and if they haven’t changed enough lives already in the past 20 years, then their recent Sonic Highways tour has surely topped it off.

-With all the hype surrounding the Foo’s tour, and the endless reviews circulating of just how incredible they are to see live, here’s six reasons why I believe Foo Fighters really have made history as one of the greatest rock bands of all time.
+With all the hype surrounding the Foo’s tour, and the endless reviews circulating of just how incredible they are to see live, here are six reasons why I believe Foo Fighters really have made history as one of the greatest rock bands of all time.

 1. They Prove Rock is Not Actually Dead